coderedcorp/coderedcms/docs/contributing/index.rst

 To create a test project locally:

 #.
-Clone the code from https://github.com/coderedcorp/coderedcms (dev branch).
+Clone the code from https://github.com/coderedcorp/coderedcms (main branch).
 #.
 Run ``pip install -r requirements-dev.txt`` from the root coderedcms
    directory.
 This will install development tools, and also make the install editable, which is relevant when running ``makemigrations`` in test project